Get Solar Smart

-Tips for Avoiding Scams and Selecting a Contractor
+Tips for Avoiding Pitfalls and Selecting a Contractor

 10 ways Austin Energy customers can protect themselves and save money on solar:

-1. Seek out an Austin Energy participating solar contractor.
-To be eligible for Austin Energy's solar rebates, you must work with one of these approved companies.
+2. Seek out an Austin Energy participating solar contractor.
+You must work with one of these approved companies to be eligible for Austin Energy's solar rebates.

 6. Analyze the Financing: Be cautious of deals that promise “free solar panels” or “$0 down.”
 Understand the financing terms and evaluate them carefully.